iqbalabd/iqbalabd.github.io/content/Python and PyCons/diversification-is-the-future-psf-2020-en.md

 to increase this base come at multiple levels: Not only on the financial support that they give, but from the advocacy help that they will also bring.

-In the context of commmercial support and donations, we can try to diversify income to non-US based companies.
+In the context of commercial support and donations, we can try to diversify income to non-US based companies.
 Perhaps we can use the percentage of grants given to a certain region as a target for the amount of matching corporate sponsorships and individual membership fees that we can expect to get from that region.
 Again, in order for us to do that, we need a wider base of supporters on the ground from that region to make it work.

-There are many successful local companies in each region and country that directly or indrectly use Python in their businesses.
+There are many successful local companies in each region and country that directly or indirectly use Python in their businesses.
 Only our community members in those countries can tell us who they are and connect us to them.